hexojs/site/source/docs/themes.md

 If your theme is too complicated and too may source files needed to be generate.
 Generation performance may decrease a lot.
 Besides simplifying your theme, you can also try **Fragment Caching** introduced in Hexo 2.7.

 This feature is stolen from [Ruby on Rails](http://guides.rubyonrails.org/caching_with_rails.html#fragment-caching).
 It saves the contents within a fragment and serves the cache when the next request comes in.
-It can decrease database queries and make generation faster.
+It can reduce database queries and make generation faster.

-It can be used in header, footer, sidebar or some static contents that won't be changed in your templates.
+It can be used in header, footer, sidebar or static contents that won't be changed in your templates.
 For example:

 ``` js
 <%- fragment_cache('header', function(){